Deep Learning for Two-Sided Matching: Abstract

 \section{Abstract}

-We initiate the use of a multi-layer neural network to model two-sided matching and to explore the design space between strategy-proofness and stability.
-It is well known that both properties cannot be achieved simultaneously but the efficient frontier in this design space is not understood.
-We show empirically that it is possible to achieve a good compromise between stability and strategy-proofness---substantially better than that achievable through a convex combination of deferred acceptance (stable and strategy-proof for only one side of the market) and randomized serial dictatorship (strategy-proof but not stable).
+We initiate the study of deep learning for the automated design of two-sided matching mechanisms.
+What is of most interest is to use machine learning to understand the possibility of new tradeoffs between {\em strategy-proofness} and {\em stability}.
+These properties cannot be achieved simultaneously, but the efficient frontier is not understood.
+We introduce novel differentiable surrogates for quantifying ordinal strategy-proofness and stability and use them to train differentiable matching mechanisms that map discrete preferences to valid randomized matchings.
+We demonstrate that the efficient frontier characterized by these learned mechanisms is substantially better than that achievable through a convex combination of baselines of {\em deferred acceptance} (stable and strategy-proof for only one side of the market), {\em top trading cycles} (strategy-proof for one side, but not stable), and {\em randomized serial dictatorship} (strategy-proof for both sides, but not stable).
+This gives a new target for economic theory and opens up new possibilities for machine learning pipelines in matching market design.